mother-of-all-self-hosting/mash-playbook/docs/services/couchdb.md

 By default, this role **will not expose the CouchDB port** to the host machine.
 If you want to access CouchDB from outside the Docker container, you will need to expose the port in your playbook via the `couchdb_container_http_host_bind_port` variable.
 Or you can just add the container to another docker network via the `couchdb_container_additional_networks_custom` variable.
 Please consider the use of a reverse proxy for secure access to CouchDB.

+Currently, the [ansible-role-couchdb](https://github.com/Bergruebe/ansible-role-couchdb) Ansible role **does not automatically integrate with Traefik**.
+PRs are welcome!

 ## Contributing